Official websites use .gov

 About Us

 The Nutrition and Aging Resource Center is funded by the Administration for Community Living (ACL).
-Its purpose is to build the capacity of senior nutrition programs funded by the Older Americans Act (OAA) to provide high-quality, person-centered services and to assist the ACL and stakeholders in identifying current and emerging issues and opportunities that enhance program sustainability and resiliency.
+Its purpose is to build the capacity of senior nutrition programs funded by the Older Americans Act (OAA) to provide high-quality, person-centered services and to assist ACL and stakeholders in identifying current and emerging issues and opportunities that enhance program sustainability and resiliency.
 The center's website is designed for OAA Title III-C senior nutrition programs.

 For information on services for Native Americans (OAA Title VI), visit ACL’s Title VI page or olderindians.acl.gov.